This set of Engineering Materials & Metallurgy Multiple Choice Questions & Answers (MCQs) focuses on “Selective Hardening”.

 b) Hardness and depth is difficult to control

 d) It gives a scaling effect

-Explanation: Induction hardening has a major advantage that it requires a very less time, typically of the order of 10 seconds.
-It is easy to control the surface hardness and depth, and can be automated.
+Explanation: Induction hardening has a major advantage that it requires very less time, typically of the order of 10 seconds.
+It is easy to control the surface hardness and depth and can be automated.
 Here, both external and internal surfaces can be hardened.
 Since it does not give any scaling effect, the machining is reduced.

 8. What is the hardness achieved by flame hardening?